Places that offer something just a bit better, a bit different, a bit special...

 The Skeabost Hotel has had an up and down history.
 A former MacDonald hunting lodge at the mouth of the salmon river at Snizort, the hotel and its 9 hole golf course are beautifully situated.
 And today the place is on the up.

-Acquired in 2015 by the owners of Toravaig House and Duisdale House hotels, much investment is taking place and the results are beginning to show.
+Since 2015, when it was acquired by the owners of Skye's Toravaig House and Duisdale House hotels, a lot of investment has been made and the place has been much improved on its former self.
 The environment and the service are very good indeed, and the kitchen is producing simple food with great flair and precision.
 It's well worth a visit for lunch or for dinner.

 On a fine day, find yourselves a window table: the views over Loch Snizort Beag from the dining room are superb.